Kenzouh/kenzo-cafe/README.md

 25. Hypertext Markup Language (HTML) = is the standard markup language for documents designed to be displayed in a web browser.

 26. Cascading Style Sheets (CSS) = is a style sheet language used for specifying the presentation and styling of a document written in a markup language such as HTML or XML.

+27. JavaScript (JS) = an OOP programming language commonly used to create interactive effects within web browsers.